2020 Kunsan Military Professionals of the Year

-The 35th Aircraft Maintenance Unit wins the 2020 8th Maintenance Group Best Maintenance Unit of the Year at Kunsan Air Base, Republic of Korea March 24, 2021.
+The 2020 8th Maintenance Group Best Maintenance Unit Award sits on the wing of an F-16 with the 35th AMU tailflash at Kunsan Air Base, Republic of Korea March 24, 2021.
 This was part of Kunsan’s 2020 Maintenance Professional of the Year awards.
 (U.S. Air Force photo by Tech.
 Sgt.
 Will Bracy)

 |Date Taken: